nx-fi/cosmian-kms/documentation/docs/cli/cli.md

 - `oauth2_conf`: is OPTIONAL and is the OAuth2 configuration (
   see [below](#oauth2oidc-configuration))
   to use when authenticating to the KMS server using OAuth2 or Open ID Connect.
-- `kms_database_secret` is OPTIONAL and is the base 64 encoded secret to use when connecting to a KMS using an encrypted database
+- `database_secret` is OPTIONAL and is the base 64 encoded secret to use when connecting to a KMS using an encrypted database
 - `accept_invalid_certs` is OPTIONAL and should be set to "true" to allow the CLI to connect to a KMS using an "invalid" certificate, such as a self-signed